Part of the Revenue Operations series

 Step 3: Write the ICP as a one-sentence brief

-"We sell to VP-level buyers at B2B companies with 50-200 employees who are running a legacy system they've outgrown and have not purchased a competing solution in the last year."
-Everyone on the team should be able to say this from memory.
-If it takes a paragraph, it's not an ICP.
-It's a wishlist.
+Everyone on the team should be able to say it from memory.
+If it takes a paragraph, it's a wishlist.

 How Do You Build a 500-Account Target List?

-Five hundred accounts.
-Not 5,000.
-A founder has 2-3 hours per day for outbound at most.
-At 10 minutes of research per account, that's 12-18 accounts per day.
-Over 90 days, you'll work through 400-500 accounts.
-That's the math.
-Build the list to match the capacity.
+Five hundred accounts, not five thousand.
+A founder has limited hours per day for outbound.
+At roughly 10 minutes of research per account, capacity math caps how many accounts you can work in a quarter.
+Build the list to match capacity.

 Step 4: Source accounts from LinkedIn Sales Navigator and one data tool

-LinkedIn Sales Navigator with your ICP filters will produce 80% of your list.
-Add one data enrichment tool (Apollo, Clay, or ZoomInfo) for verified email addresses and company context.
-Total cost: $200-$400/month.
+LinkedIn Sales Navigator with your ICP filters produces most of the list.
+Add one enrichment tool (Apollo, Clay, or ZoomInfo) for verified email addresses and company context.
+Expect a few hundred dollars per month, not an enterprise data contract.

-Build the list in one sitting.
-Block 4 hours.
-Pull 500 accounts that match every ICP attribute.
+Build the list in one focused block.
+Pull accounts that match every ICP attribute.
 For each account, identify the decision-maker by name.
-At the $12M company, this was the VP of Operations in most cases.
-Don't build the list over weeks.
-Build it once, then work it.
+Don't dribble list-building across weeks.

 Step 5: Prioritize 50 accounts as Tier 1

 Not all 500 accounts are equal.
-Pick the 50 that match your ICP most tightly and where you have the best angle.
-They're using a specific legacy tool your product replaces.
-You share a mutual connection.
-They just raised funding.
-Whatever the signal, Tier 1 gets the most personalized outreach.
+Pick the 50 that match your ICP most tightly and where you have the best angle: stack signal, mutual connection, funding event, whatever is real.

 How Should You Design a 3-Touch Outbound Sequence?

-Three touches in 10 days.
-That's it.
-Not a 12-touch, 45-day automated cadence.
-Founder-led outbound works because the founder's voice carries authority that an SDR's doesn't.
-Three well-crafted touches are enough to get a response from someone who has the problem you solve.
+Three touches in about 10 days.
+Not a long automated cadence.
+Founder-led outbound works because the founder's voice carries authority an SDR cannot borrow.

 Touch 1: The specific observation (Day 1)

-No pitch in the first email.
-One observation about their business that shows you've done research.
+No pitch wall in the first email.
+One observation about their business that shows research.
 One sentence about what you do.
 One question.
-At the $12M company, the email was 4 sentences:

 Touch 2: The proof point (Day 4)